 Remastered Version Differences

-Similar to other game Remasters, Final Fantasy XII: The Zodiac Age introduces a combination of version differences which not only covers Graphics and Remastered BGM, but also in-game mechanics.
-Players can now enjoy less time adjusting to the rigid structure of the old, and more time playing.
+Similar to other game Remasters, Final Fantasy XII: The Zodiac Age introduces a combination of new elements which not only cover graphics and music, but also in-game mechanics.
+Players can now enjoy less time adjusting to the rigid structure of the old version and spend more time playing.

 Job Class System

-Although Final Fantasy XII: The Zodiac Age will not be introducing new Story Elements, it will however expand the game through new bosses.
-It shows a new Mob Hunt VIII (8) which houses powerful enemies such as Yiazmat.
+Although Final Fantasy XII: The Zodiac Age will not be introducing new Story Elements, it will expand the game through new bosses.
+It introduces a new Mob Hunt VIII which houses powerful enemies like Yiazmat.

 Graphical and Sound Changes